A Manifold Objective

 Fields

-– a function $F: \mathcal M → ℝ^d$ to minimizejacF!!
+a function $f: \mathcal M → ℝ^d$ to minimizejacobian!!

-– Jacobian of the function $F$jacB
+Jacobian of the function $f$jacobian_tangent_basis

-– the basis of tangent space used for computing the Jacobian.num_components
+the basis of tangent space used for computing the Jacobian.num_components

-– number of values returned byF
+number of values returned byf

 (equal tod